 Have you heard of the deep web, that much-hyped, mysterious place of the Internet?
 Maybe you read about Aphex Twin, a while back, who presented his album Syro on the deep web… Did you just click this link?
 And it didn’t work, did it?
 Because you can’t browse an .onion website with your regular browser.
 Indeed, you need to use Tor browser instead.
-In this article, I’ll explain how to use Tor and give you the best VPN for Tor to reach the deep web safely.
+In this article, I’ll explain how to use Tor and give you the best VPN for Tor browser or some sort of Tor VPN free, to reach the deep web safely.

 What is the deep web?
 Introduction